 (b) is a practising barrister of the High Court of Australia;

-“review jurisdiction” of the Tribunal means its jurisdiction described in section 17(1);
+review jurisdiction of the Tribunal means its jurisdiction described in section 17(1);

-“reviewable decision” has the meaning given to that term in section 17(3);
+reviewable decision has the meaning given to that term in section 17(3);

-“Rules Committee” has the meaning given to that term in section 172;
+Rules Committee has the meaning given to that term in section 172;

-“senior member” means a non-judicial member appointed as a senior member of the Tribunal;
+senior member means a non-judicial member appointed as a senior member of the Tribunal;

-“sitting member” of the Tribunal means a person who constitutes, or is one of the persons constituting, the Tribunal for dealing with the matter concerned;
+sitting member of the Tribunal means a person who constitutes, or is one of the persons constituting, the Tribunal for dealing with the matter concerned;

-“Tribunal” means the State Administrative Tribunal established by this Act and constituted in accordance with this Act or an enabling Act;
+Tribunal means the State Administrative Tribunal established by this Act and constituted in accordance with this Act or an enabling Act;

-“Tribunal member” means a person who is appointed, or authorised to perform functions, as a member of the Tribunal under Part 6;
+Tribunal member means a person who is appointed, or authorised to perform functions, as a member of the Tribunal under Part 6;

-“vexatiously”, in the context of bringing or conducting a proceeding, has the meaning given in section 4;
+vexatiously, in the context of bringing or conducting a proceeding, has the meaning given in section 4;

-“vocational regulatory body” means a body or person which or who, under an enabling Act prescribed by regulations for the purposes of this definition (a “vocational Act”), exercises control over a person’s capacity to lawfully pursue a vocation, but does not include the Tribunal;
+vocational regulatory body means a body or person which or who, under an enabling Act prescribed by regulations for the purposes of this definition (a vocational Act), exercises control over a person’s capacity to lawfully pursue a vocation, but does not include the Tribunal;

-“witness” means a person who appears before the Tribunal to give evidence, whether the person has been summoned to appear or appears without being summoned.
+witness means a person who appears before the Tribunal to give evidence, whether the person has been summoned to appear or appears without being summoned.

 (2) Where section 44(3) or (4) gives jurisdiction to the Tribunal to deal with a matter, references in this Act to the enabling Act are to be disregarded in relation to that matter.